Reducing customer support contacts by closing the gaps in the order experience.

 Fixing Flow Logic

-The order flow was simplified so navigation behaves predictably, including corrected back-button behaviour and the removal of dead ends that caused users to lose their place.
+We mapped the order navigation end-to-end and corrected the back-button behaviour and dead ends that were causing users to lose their place.

 Mapping Potential Scenarios